barrymay/phase-ten-scorer-nextjs/README.md

 People and Libraries I've gotten help and/or ideas from, along with the many excellent OSS packages mentioned above:

-- User robmadole from Font Awesome, who helped me confirm my expectations of how the npm system works.
+- User [robmadole](https://github.com/robmadole) from Font Awesome, who helped me confirm my expectations of how the npm system works.
+  - Pro Tip: If you ever find yourself needing .npmrc (in my case for Font Awesome Pro), avoid putting it in your home dir because it'll confuse you when you **don't** want it around
 - https://github.com/bahmutov/next-and-cypress-example - Superb example of using cypress on top of nextjs, with support for nyc/istanbul for code coverage!
+  - Thanks to [Gleb Bahmutov](https://glebbahmutov.com) for additional pointers over mail!
 - https://github.com/awb305/Auth0-Nextjs-Serverless - Great example of integrating auth0 into a serverless nextjs example

 ## Other stuff